run --all

 flag

-terragrunt run-all apply --terragrunt-parallelism 4
+terragrunt run --all apply --parallelism 4

 A powerful feature of OpenTofu/Terraform is the ability to save the result of a plan as a binary or JSON file using the -out flag.

-Terragrunt provides special tooling in run-all
+Terragrunt provides special tooling in run --all

-execution in order to ensure that the saved plan for a run-all
+execution in order to ensure that the saved plan for a run --all

 against a stack has